 Patients with severe illness get progressively worse and most need ICU care and ventilatory support.
 Admission to an ICU is usually about day 10 of the illness.
 The outcome of most critically-ill patients requiring ICU support for COVID-19 disease has been poor, with low survival rates.

+Intravenous dexamethasone, immunoglobulin, CPAP or high flow nasal oxygen for severe illness reduces the need for intensive care and ventilation.
 If the availability of ICU facilities and ventilators is overwhelmed by the number of patients a system of triage will be needed.
 In this tragic circumstance a clearly understood and agreed upon protocol of who gets admitted for intensive care must be developed.
 A frailty assessment scale may be helpful.
 Plans for compassionate palliative care of the dying, often without their relatives, is essential.

 Protecting healthcare workers